-DRUG AND ALCOHOL PREVENTION PROGRAMS (DAAPP) On-Campus Alcohol and Substance Abuse Resources
+DRUG AND ALCOHOL PREVENTION PROGRAMS (DAAPP)

+On-Campus Alcohol and Substance Abuse Resources

-Medgar Evers College Department of Student Development/Student Affairs has several services to help students in need of assistance for alcohol and substance use/abuse.
-They are the Student Wellness Center, Counseling Services and Health Services.
+Medgar Evers College Department of Student Development/Student Success has several services to help students in need of assistance for alcohol and substance use/abuse.
+They are the Student Wellness Center, Counseling Services, and Health Services.
 These programs have information on alcohol & substance abuse and make referrals to outside mental health, health, and substance abuse treatment programs.
 In addition, counselors are available in the Student Wellness Center and Counseling Services to assist students.

 The primary function of the college's Counseling & Psychological Services Office is to help students cope with academic, career, and personal challenges that may interfere with their ability to achieve academic success and actualize their human potential.
 The counseling philosophy of Medgar Evers College is "to motivate and assist students in their pursuit of education, career, and personal/social empowerment for life-long self-development."
-Counseling is a collaborative process which involves the development of a unique, confidential helping relationship.
+Counseling is a collaborative process involving developing a unique, confidential, helping relationship.

-Counseling & Psychological Services facilitate workshops for students, staff and faculty regarding issues of sexual assault, psychological distress, campus violence, tobacco cessation, PTSD, and other mental health issues.
-In addition, Counselors utilize their skills to assist students and clients in achieving objectives through the exploration of a problem and its ramifications, examination of attitudes and feelings, consideration of alternative solutions and decision-making.
+Counseling & Psychological Services facilitate workshops for students, faculty, and staff regarding sexual assault, psychological distress, campus violence, tobacco cessation, PTSD, and other mental health issues.
+In addition, Counselors utilize their skills to assist students and clients in achieving objectives by exploring a problem and its ramifications, examining attitudes and feelings, considering alternative solutions, and decision-making.

-Medgar Evers College students should (1) consult the college website; or (2) contact the Student Affairs Office and/or Counseling Center.
+Medgar Evers College students should (1) consult the college website or (2) contact the Student Success Office and/or Counseling Center.
 At Medgar Evers College, a student may contact one of the campus resources listed below for further information and prevention programs.